 Typically, no. If you finance a car or buy one, you cannot deduct your monthly expenses on your taxes.
-This applies if you’re a sole proprietor and use your car for business and personal reasons.
+This rule applies if you’re a sole proprietor and use your car for business and personal reasons.

 If you’re self-employed and purchase a vehicle exclusively for business reasons, you may be able to write off some of the costs.
 Keep in mind, this is more in the line of a company car, not a car that you use for personal reasons, too.

 The IRS often gives extra scrutiny to the self-employed who claim 100 percent business usage and rightfully so.
 Not only is your commute never deductible but it also strains belief.
 Even the most dedicated business person will drive to a grocery store, child care facility or a market for non-business reasons.

 You can write off your mileage for the year, including your business, charity and medical trips.
 Alternatively, you can use the actual expense method to deduct the business portion of things like gas, oil, maintenance and depreciation.

 If you use the actual expense method for the first year, you must use that method for future deductions for the life of the car.
 If you use the standard mileage rate the first year, you can alternate between methods for the life of the car.